ariorostami/CPSC-314-Calculator/README.md

 ## 2) cd to the folder you downloaded the script in and call `python 314Calculator.py` in cmd.

 ## 3) Pick your desired operation and enjoy!
+Just enter the number of your desired calculation and hit enter.
+Arrays are entered one number at a time.

 Operations to choose from are as follows:
 1. Raytracing a sphere
 2. Ray plane intersection